Apple and Privacy

 Only in the most extreme circumstances, like in the event of domestic terrorism, will Apple hand over all available data about a suspect.
 Most of the data Apple has on a person is stored in the individual's iCloud backup since backups are not end-to-end encrypted in the cloud.

-Apple attracts a lot of attention from various companies due to its actions around privacy.
-With each update to iOS or its other platforms, Apple is targeted by ad agencies or other companies who think the changes are anti-competitive.
+Apple attracts a lot of attention from people, governments, and companies due to its actions around privacy.
+With each update to iOS or its other platforms, Apple is often targeted by many who believe privacy measures could harm businesses or help criminals.

 Apple versus Facebook